 Kendrick Brinson (b.
-1983) is a freelance documentary, commercial, and editorial photographer based out of Atlanta, Georgia.
-She worked full-time as an staff photographer for newspapers for over three years after receiving a journalism degree from the University of Georgia in 2005.
+1983) is a freelance documentary, commercial, and editorial photographer based out of Los Angels, CA. She worked full-time as an staff photographer for newspapers for over three years after receiving a journalism degree from the University of Georgia in 2005.
 In 2007, she co-founded LUCEO Images, a six-person photographic cooperative.
 During her five years with LUCEO, she worked on multimedia and photographic projects both alone and as part of a team.
 Her duties outside of photography included managing press and social media, through which she amassed more than 6,300 fans on LUCEO’s Facebook page and more than 7,000 followers on Twitter.
 Kendrick has been recognized and interviewed by The New York Times Lens Blog, Photoshelter and ASMP Bulletin, among others, for her success in engaging the photographic community through social media.

-Her current photographic interests include exploring the relationship between people and place, the rise and fall of the Memphis music scene, as well as aging in the retirement paradise of Sun City, Arizona, for which she received the 2011 Houston Center for Photography Fellowship, as well as a nod by Critical Mass and inclusion in the 2011 Noorderlicht Photofestival.
+Her current photographic interests include exploring the relationship between people and place, the rap industry, aging in the retirement paradise of Sun City, Arizona, for which she received the 2011 Houston Center for Photography Fellowship, as well as a nod by Critical Mass and inclusion in the 2011 Noorderlicht Photofestival.
 From 2010 to 2011, “Sun City: Life After Life” was displayed in eight gallery exhibitions.
 She was also interviewed by both TIME Magazine and The New York Times for this ongoing body of work.

 Kendrick’s clients include TIME Magazine, New York Times Magazine, Fortune, Sports Illustrated, Atlanta Magazine, CNN, Le Monde, AARP Bulletin, NPR, US News & World Report, and The FADER, among others.